23 - 29 June 2025 - Broad Chalke, Salisbury

 The aim of the Trust is to promote the understanding, education and enjoyment of history and related subjects to people of all ages across the UK.

-The Trust intends to carry out these objectives by:
+The Trust fulfils these objectives by:

 Trustees